 This simulation implements the evolution of an innate signalling system, using the same basic signalling system code from last time.
 Make sure that you are familiar with the way in which agents and signalling systems were encoded; the same data structures are used here.
-On this worksheet, the program is relatively long, so only the new code is reproduced here - note that there is a long comment that appears at the start of the code that explains what it does and how to run it, and I have added comments at the start of each function from 'signalling2.py' to remind you what they do.
+On this worksheet, the program is relatively long, so only the new code is reproduced.
 The file 'evolution1.py' nevertheless contains all the code we have already seen in 'signalling2.py'.
 Copy 'evolution1.py' from the website, and save it to your own file space as before.